 Staff evaluations are conducted on a regular basis using both informal (supervision) and formal (evaluation) formats.

-Expectations for teachers are outlined in the Teaching Quality Standard as per Alberta Education.
-Expectations for educational assistants supports the work of the teachers.
-The administration will inform staff of formal evaluation dates and will conference with the staff member to discuss the evaluation form.
+- Expectations for administrators are outlined in the Leadership Quality Standard as per Alberta Education. - Expectations for teachers are outlined in the Teaching Quality Standard as per Alberta Education.

+- Expectations for educational assistants, who support the work of the teachers, echo parts of the Teaching Quality Standard in support roles only.
+The administration will inform staff of formal evaluation dates and will conference with the staff member to discuss the evaluation form. - Expectations for administrative assistants are found on the Administrative Assistant Evaluation Forms.

 At any time, staff may request feedback, guidance, or assistance with the understanding that this does not reflect negatively upon the staff member.

-Two types of teacher evaluations will be carried out - formative evaluation (teacher supervision) and summative evaluation (teacher evaluation).
+Two types of evaluations will be conducted-formative (supervision for future learning and development) and summative (evaluation for assessment of current abilities).